nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 To this:
 - `docker compose up` to start everything
 - Instant hot reload on code changes
-- Full debugging with breakpoints
+- Full debugging with breakpoints in VS Code
 - Professional development environment

 With Docker Compose and Dev Containers, you now have: